-- That means we DO NOT accept snails, cockroaches, ant nests, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer, rainwater - WINE bottles and SPIRIT bottles are not acceptable. - Please REMOVE ALL
+- That means we DO NOT accept snails, cockroaches, ant nests, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer. rainwater etc. - WINE bottles and SPIRIT bottles are not acceptable.
+Please REMOVE ALL

-- LIDS FROM ALL ITEMS.
+LIDS FROM ALL ITEMS.

-- All ineligible items customer.

-- They must be CLEAN.
+- All ineligible items will be returned to the customer. - They must be CLEAN.
 So customers, if you want your 10 cents, you need to help too.

-- All WARRRL sites operate under the
+All WARRRL sites - operate under the same Code of Practice.